tyspt/projekt-studium-paketwand-controller/README.md

 This project uses a populer python web wrapper called [pywebview](https://github.com/r0x0r/pywebview) which enables us building python GUI with web technologies (Angular in our case) without losing system level control, the structure of this project is modified from [pywebview-react-boilerplate](https://github.com/r0x0r/pywebview-react-boilerplate).

-In order to get started, please follow the instructions below:

 ## Requirements
-First make sure you have the following dependencies installed before proceeding:
+Please make sure you have the following dependencies installed before proceeding:
 - Python 3
 - Node
 - virtualenv